Hesperian Health Guides

 Screening school children for leprosy, India.
 (Photo, The Leprosy Mission.)

 3. Regular screening (mass checkups) of children for skin patches and other early signs of leprosy.
-This can be part of a CHILD-to-child program (see Chapter 47) in which school children learn first to examine each other, and then their younger brothers and sisters.
+This can be part of a CHILD-to-child program (see Chapter 47) in which school children learn first to examine each other, and then their younger the younger children at home.

 4. Community pressure and government orders to let children being treated for leprosy attend school, find work, attend festivals, and take part in public functions.
 (Organizations of people with disabilities can help make this happen.)